Maharashtra: The numbers and how many from NCP would BJP need for majority

 The BJP has said that it has the required numbers to form the government.
 The statements in the aftermath of the developments suggest that not all in the NCP are on the same page.
 Sharad Pawar, Supriya Sule and Praful Patel have distanced themselves from the developments and said that the decision taken by Ajit Pawar was in his personal capacity.

-The BJP on the other hand says that all 54 MLAs of the NCP would back the government.
+The BJP, on the other hand, says that all 54 MLAs of the NCP would back the government.
 For the BJP to prove its majority it would need the support of at least 25 NCP MLAs.
 It would all depend on how many of these MLAs would stay back with Sharad Pawar.

 The Maharashtra twist and an eerie similarity to what Deve Gowda did in 2006